bunworks/bun-turbo-starter/README.md

 ## Quick Start

 > **Note**
-> The [db](./packages/db) package is preconfigured to use Supabase and is **edge-bound** with the [Vercel Postgres](https://github.com/vercel/storage/tree/main/packages/postgres) driver.
+> The [db](./packages/db) package is preconfigured to use Neon and is **edge-bound** with the [Vercel Postgres](https://github.com/vercel/storage/tree/main/packages/postgres) driver.
 If you're using something else, make the necessary modifications to the [schema](./packages/db/src/schema.ts) as well as the [client](./packages/db/src/index.ts) and the [drizzle config](./packages/db/drizzle.config.ts).
 If you want to switch to a non-edge database driver, remove `export const runtime = "edge";` from all pages and API routes.

 To get it running, follow the steps below: